 Part of your college experience is getting involved.
 We encourage you to take advantage of the opportunities offered outside the classroom, whether you join a club, attend events, volunteer, or seek employment.

-There are currently about 75+ active clubs and organizations on campus.
+There are currently about 85+ active clubs and organizations on campus.
 They range from large, general organizations like the Student Government Association (SGA) and Fitchburg Activities Board (FAB), to smaller, more niche organizations like Quidditch club or Exercise and Sports Science club.
 Starting a new club is also always an option.
-Gymnastics club and the Ice Hockey club were both recently created in the past year.

 View photos from some of our recent events.